KyleFrisbie/TheFitNation-WebAPI/api_documentation/UserWeight/GetUserWeightById.md

 ---
 Special Considerations:
-* Attempting to delete a UserWeight (by ID) that isn't owned by the User who owns the Token, or that doesn't exist, will result in a 400 Bad Request
+* Attempting to get a UserWeight (by ID) that isn't owned by the User who owns the Token, or that doesn't exist, will result in a 400 Bad Request